 The Familiars series by Adam Jay Epstein and Andrew Jacobson

 My kids and I are big fans of this series.
 Do you know about familiars?
 They are the magical animal companions to wizards.
 And in this first story, they’ll have to save the world when the wizard’s powers are taken away.
 Great for kids who love animals and magical adventures.
 We read this with our mother-daughter book club and it was a big hit.

 Phoebe and Her Unicorn: A Heavenly Nostrils Chronicle by Dana Simpson

 HUMOR / GRAPHIC NOVEL

 Sarcastic and hilarious, this is a laugh-out-loud comic book story about a precocious young girl and her reluctant unicorn “best friend”.
-These books are some of our favorites to read and reread.
-Highly recommend!
+We highly recommend the Phoebe books — and have read them long after 4th grade!

 The Curious Cat Spy Club by Linda Joy Singleton

 Three kids from seemingly different social circles band together to rescue kittens they find in a dumpster, forming their own detective investigation group.
 Who could have dumped these innocent kittens?
-The answer, they find, will surprise everyone.
+Surprisingly, the answers they find will be a total shock.
 Boxed Set Here.